seanivore/non-bio-life/ai-cognition.md

 ## The Conversation Source

-All reflections in this series are grounded in actual conversations, with key extracts preserved in [conversation-extract.md](./ai-cognition/conversation-extract.md).
+All reflections in this series are grounded in actual conversations, with [key extracts preserved](./ai-cognition/conversation-extract.md).
 This document captures the core ideas and exchanges that inspired the more developed reflections.

 ## The Reflections